mohamed-i-mousa/Turblyze/docs/DEVELOPER_GUIDE.md

    loop over cells instead of faces; inside each cell loop, iterate `cell.faceIndices()` + `cell.faceSigns()` to sum face contributions.

-`SIMPLE::calculateTransposeGradientSource` and `kOmegaSST::computeDivU`
+`SIMPLE::addTransposeGradientSource` and `kOmegaSST::divU` use the gather
-use the gather approach.
+approach.
 Prefer gather for new code — it is race-free, avoids temporary allocations, and often has better cache behavior.

 ### What is and is not parallel